Darmaiad/pluralsight-redux-saga/README.md

 The instructor included a ready-made separate project, which constituted the back-end.
 I merged and integrated that project with my own.
 After that, I rewrote the server to fit my preferences.

 This project provides the option of running it with one of two servers: one for Development or one for Production.
-Assimilating the back-end to the project has the downside that it cannot be deployed to gh-pages, since it serves static files only.
-At least the project can be build by Travis-CI.
+Two [CI](https://en.wikipedia.org/wiki/Continuous_integration) servers are used: [Travis-CI](https://travis-ci.org/) to test the project in a Linux environment and [AppVeyor](https://ci.appveyor.com), to test in a Windows environment.

 As always, there is refactoring (to suit my tastes) and comments in the code.